martinrotter/rssguard/resources/docs/Documentation.md

 #### AdBlock <a id="adbl"></a>
 [Web-based variant](#webb) of RSS Guard offers ad-blocking functionality via [Adblocker](https://github.com/cliqz-oss/adblocker).
 Adblocker offers similar performance to [uBlock Origin](https://github.com/gorhill/uBlock).

-If you want to enable AdBlock in RSS Guard you need to do this:
+If you want to use AdBlock, you need to have [Node.js](#node) installed.

-1. Have [Node.js](https://nodejs.org) with [NPM](https://www.npmjs.com) (which is usually included in Node.js installer) installed.
-Also you need to have paths `node.exe` and `npm` added to your system `PATH` environment available.
-2. The implementation requires additional [npm](https://www.npmjs.com) modules to be installed.
-You see the list of needed modules near the top of [this](https://github.com/martinrotter/rssguard/blob/master/resources/scripts/adblock/adblock-server.js) file.

-I understand that the above installation is not trivial, but it is necessary evil to have up-to-date and modern implementation of AdBlock in RSS Guard.
-Previous, `C++`-based, implementation was buggy, slow, and hard to maintain.

 You can find elaborate lists of AdBlock rules [here](https://easylist.to).
 You can just copy direct hyperlinks to those lists and paste them into the "Filter lists" text-box as shown below.
 Remember to always separate individual links with newlines.
 Same applies to "Custom filters", where you can insert individual filters, for example [filter](https://adblockplus.org/filter-cheatsheet) "idnes" to block all URLs with "idnes" in them.

 <img alt="alt-img" src="images/adblock.png" width="350px">

-The way ad-blocking internally works is that RSS Guard starts local HTTP browser which provides ad-blocking API, which is subsequently called by RSS Guard.
+The way ad-blocking internally works is that RSS Guard starts local `HTTP` browser which provides ad-blocking API, which is subsequently called by RSS Guard.
 There is some caching done in between, which speeds up some ad-blocking decisions.

 ## Minor Features <a id="mife"></a>